 The SRP is designed to assist those individuals who are afflicted with stress and trauma.
 The program is led by Katie Stickney, MA, LMHC (in Seattle, WA) and by Claudia Weber, Clinical Trauma Professional (in Portland, OR) and works closely with counselors, therapists and psychologists in the stress/trauma field to promote events.

 We are currently offering monthly SRP events at Two Dog Yoga in Seattle.
 The 90-minute event includes a 45 -minute gong bath meditation.
 Before the event, Licensed Mental Health Counselor Katie Stickney will discuss how stressful and traumatic events impact the body.
 Post-event, she will moderate an optional group conversation - participants can share thoughts, feelings, or questions that arose during the experience.

 Next Stress Reduction event is Sunday February 17th at 6:00pm at Two Dog Yoga in Seattle.
 Find out more here.

 The majority of our events fall under the COP.
 The COP promotes Gong Bath Meditations and Workshops to numerous groups throughout the greater Seattle, WA and Portland, OR areas.

-Currently, the COP focuses on engagements at addiction/recovery centers, educational centers as well as yoga and wellness centers.
+Currently, the COP focuses on engagements at addiction/recovery centers, Yoga and wellness centers, educational institutions as well as the Wounded Warrior Battalion at Joint Base Lewis McChord.